prvashisht/signature-sync/README.md

 - **Total Control:** Enable or disable signatures with a click, adapting your signature presence to match your conversation's tone.
 - **Dark Mode support:** The icon changes color based on your theme for easier visibility.
 - **Flexible Customization:** Edit your signatures directly from the extension, ensuring they are always up-to-date.
-- **Open Source and Transparent:** SignatureSync's source code is publicly available on GitHub, emphasizing our commitment to transparency and your security.

 ## Installation